 The Inner Station is run by a man named Kurtz who trades ivory.
 Once he arrives at the Inner Station, Marlow is struck by the decaying facilities and the incredible and racist exploitation of the native Africans by the Europeans.
 Virtually every character in the novel remains nameless and is referred to simply as The Manager, The Accountant and so forth.
 These characters are all people who have almost completely lost their individuality in the face of the dark of the jungle.

 The novel is important because it shows there is, within each of us, a subconscious emotional self.
-The characters of the Accountant, Manager, and others that Marlow meets are like many of us who lose our individuality and emotional selves once we get out in the business world.
-Our emotional selves are among the most important components of who we are and what makes us tick.
+The characters of the Accountant, manager, and others that Marlow meets are like many of us who lose our individuality and emotional selves once we get out in the business world.
+Our emotional selves are among the most important components of who we are and what make us tick.
 They are something that we all need to discover and use.
 They are latent and deep within us, waiting to be found.

-However, I personally felt a strong affinity with her as we spoke and I could tell she did as well.
+However, I personally felt a strong affinity with her as we spoke, and I could tell she did as well.
 The bond was not sexual–it was more of a shared understanding between our hearts and what lied within us.
-As we were saying goodbye, the two of us hugged and all of a sudden we both started crying and sobbing almost uncontrollably.
+As we were saying goodbye, the two of us hugged and all of a sudden, we both started crying and sobbing almost uncontrollably.
 In fact, the emotional outpouring that occurred was incredibly strong.
-We sat there on a corner of a busy city street hugging for at least a few minutes.
+We sat there on a corner of a busy city street, hugging for at least a few minutes.
 Neither of us understood what was going on.
 What was so remarkable about this particular episode is that we both started crying without any prompting.
 There was simply an emotional outpouring that seemed to come out of nowhere.
 It was something I didn’t know I even had within me, and it’s something I will never forget.
 In that moment, I discovered something within my heart I didn’t even know existed.
 This emotion and ability to connect with someone else like this is incredible.
 The bond with her at that point I think was so powerful that were I to ask her to run off with me to a deserted island and leave everything behind, I’m confident she would have followed.

 Stanley Kubrick’s movie Eyes Wide Shut is a compelling psychological drama that follows Dr. Bill Hartford (played by Tom Cruise) on his sex adventures after his wife Alice (played by Nicole Kidman) reveals that she contemplated giving up everything for a quick affair with a naval officer a year earlier.
 The entire movie is based around the shock that Dr. Hartford experiences after learning of this.
 The idea that there is something dark and emotional like this within each of us is stunning on many levels.
 Deep down, there are parts of ourselves and our psyches we simply don’t understand, but which are very emotional in their nature.